 Maintain documentation (such as results from equipment blanks) to demonstrate the reliability and purity of analyte-free water source(s).

 The source of the water must meet the requirements of the analytical method and must be free from the analytes of interest.
-In general, the following water types are associated with specific analyte groups:
+In general, the following water types are associated with specific analyte groups:D

 Milli-Q (or equivalent polished water): suitable for all analyses.